Department of Apparel, Merchandising, Interior Design, and Hospitality Management

 Apparel, Retail Merchandising and Design (ARMD)

 Two options are available within ARMD: Apparel Studies or Retail Merchandising.
 Apparel Studies focuses on developing, designing, and marketing materials and products within this global industry.
 Graduates have accepted positions in product development, technical design, fashion journalism, quality control, and museum collection management.
-Retail merchandising provides students with a firm grasp of retail business strategy.
+Retail Merchandising option provides students with a firm grasp of retail business strategy.
 Graduates hold positions as buyers, store managers, visual merchandisers, marketing managers, sales, stylists, and account executives, and trend forecasters with many retail companies.
 ARMD also offers a minor.

 Hospitality and Tourism Management (HTM)